-At June 30, 2013 we had 20 banking offices serving nine counties in Western North Carolina and the "Piedmont" region of North Carolina.
 We intend to expand through organic growth and through the acquisition of other community financial institutions and/or bank branches.
 Our goal is to continue to enhance our franchise value and earnings through strategic, planned growth in our banking operations, while maintaining the community-focused, relationship style of exceptional customer service that has differentiated our brand and characterized our success to date.
-As part of this strategy, on July 31, 2013, we completed our acquisition of BankGreenville Financial Corporation ("BankGreenville"), holding company for BankGreenville, with one office in Greenville, South Carolina.
+As part of this strategy, On July 31, 2013, we completed our first acquisition as a public company, by acquiring BankGreenville Financial Corporation ("BankGreenville") with one office in Greenville, South Carolina.
+On May 31, 2014, we completed our acquisition of Jefferson Bancshares, Inc. ("Jefferson"), the holding company for Jefferson Federal Bank, with twelve branch office locations across East Tennessee.
+Additionally, on July 31, 2014, we completed our acquisition of Bank of Commerce with one office in Charlotte, North Carolina.